Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

 \subsubsection{Knowledge-Aware Fine-Tuning}

-Most large language models, like GPT-3, BERT, etc., are pre-trained on vast, diverse data to learn the language and world knowledge in general.
-Fine-tuning is refining the behavior of these models on specific tasks or adapting it to a particular industry by training it on a task-specific dataset using a chosen architecture and hyper-parameters to adjust the model's weights, which enables it to perform the task better~\cite{guu2020retrieval, hu2021lora, lu2022dynamic,dettmers2023qlora}.
-Structured knowledge graphs can fine-tune these language models to update and expand their internal knowledge for domain-specific tasks like question-answering, text summarization, named-entity recognition~\cite{kang2022kala, agrawal2023aiseckg, baldazzi2023fine}.
+Fine-tuning adapts LLMs to specific domains by training them on relevant datasets, using selected architectures and hyper-parameters to modify the model's weights for improved task performance~\cite{guu2020retrieval, hu2021lora, lu2022dynamic,dettmers2023qlora}.
+KGs can further tune these models to update and expand their internal knowledge for domain-specific tasks like custom named-entity recognition~\cite{agrawal2023aiseckg}, and text summarization~\cite{kang2022kala}.

-SKILL~\cite{moiseev2022skill} used WikiData~\cite{seminar2019wikidata} and KELM~\cite{agarwal2020knowledge} corpus synthetic sentences converted from KG triples to fine-tune the pre-trained model checkpoints.
-KGLM~\cite{youn2022kglm} used entity-relation (ER)-type embedding layer to learn the structure using the forward and inverse triples extracted from the knowledge graph to create a training corpus and pre-trained the model with a masked language model (MLM) training objective which was later fine-tuned only with knowledge graph triples for link predictions tasks.
-Huang et al.~\cite{huang2022large} shows that LLMs improve after fine-tuning, but performance gains are much higher, and LLMs can self-improve by using datasets with few-shot Chain-of-Thought (CoT) reasoning prompts in conjunction with fine-tuning the LLMs.
+SKILL~\cite{moiseev2022skill} used synthetic sentences converted from WikiData~\cite{seminar2019wikidata} and KELM~\cite{agarwal2020knowledge} used KGs to fine-tune the pre-trained model checkpoints.
+KGLM~\cite{youn2022kglm} employed an entity-relation embedding layer with KG triples for link prediction tasks.
+Cross-lingual reasoning~\cite{foroutan2023breaking} improved by fine-tuning MultiLM, mBERT, and mT5 models with logical datasets using a self-attention network.
+LLMs improve more with additional training using datasets with few-shot CoT reasoning prompts and fine-tuning~\cite{kim2023cot, huang2022large}.

-Fine-tuning saves significant training time and resources compared to training a language model from scratch.
-In particular, models like ChatGPT, constrained by a knowledge cutoff in 2021, are more likely to hallucinate when faced with queries beyond their last knowledge update.
-Fine-tuning the existing models with knowledge graphs is emerging as a valuable remedy to enable these models to assimilate domain-specific information and adapt to the evolving information.
-A previously created and curated knowledge graph is used in a serialized form to tune the LLMs directly, thus alleviating the need for extensive data preparation efforts.

-However, to what extent is the newly injected knowledge propagated in the model using the existing methods of updating knowledge?
-This still needs to be clarified.
-The model evaluation framework by Onoe et al.~\cite{onoe2023can} shows that for new information unseen during the pre-training, it is possible to reproduce the exact facts from the description of new entities, but performing inference based on these facts is substantially more challenging.
-However, the impact of updating the knowledge about the existing entities is still a research question that needs to be explored.
+Fine-tuning language models like ChatGPT, limited by their last knowledge update in 2021, is more efficient than training from scratch.
+It handles queries beyond this cutoff using a curated, domain-specific knowledge graph.
+The extent to which updated knowledge is integrated into the model remains to be determined.
+Onoe et al.'s~\cite{onoe2023can} evaluation framework indicate that while models can recall facts about new entities, inferring based on these is harder.
+The effect of updating knowledge on existing entities is still an open research question.